eclipse-edc/Samples/transfer/transfer-01-file-transfer/README.md

 This is quite a big step up from the previous sample, where we ran only one connector.
 Those are the concrete tasks:

 * Creating an additional connector, so that in the end we have two connectors, a consumer and a provider
-* Providing communication between provider and consumer using DSP multipart messages
+* Providing communication between provider and consumer using DSP messages
 * Utilizing the management API to interact with the connector system
 * Performing a contract negotiation between provider and consumer
 * Performing a file transfer